HarperDB/documentation/docs/reference/resource.md

 * Any timestamps that are accessed during resolution will be used to determine the overall last updated timestamp, which informs the header timestamps (which facilitates accurate client-side caching).
 * Request and user information will be communicated so that contextual request information (like headers) can be accessed and any writes are properly attributed to the correct user.

-Calling this with another resource or table class will return a version of the class (actually subclass) that will operate in the context of the current resource with the behavior described above.
+Calling this with another resource or table class will return a version of the class (a subclass) that will operate in the context of the current resource with the behavior described above.

 For example, if we had a method to post a comment on a blog, and when this happens we also want to update an array of comment ids on the blog record, but then add the comment to the a separate comment table.
 We might do this:
 ```javascript